immcantation/dowser/docs/topics/airrClone-class.md

 Description
 --------------------

-`airrClone` defines a common data structure for perform lineage recontruction from AIRR data, based heavily on alakazam::ChangeoClone.
+`airrClone` defines a common data structure for perform lineage reconstruction from AIRR data, based heavily on alakazam::ChangeoClone.